tillitis/dev-tillitis/hugo/content/devapp/_index.md

 ### Users on MacOS

-The client apps tries to auto-detect serial ports of TKey USB sticks, but if more than one is found you'll need to choose one using the `--port` flag.
+The client apps tries to auto-detect the serial port of the TKey.
+If more than one serial port is found, use the `--port` flag to select the appropriate one.

 To find the serial ports device path manually you can do `ls -l /dev/cu.*`.
-There should be a device named like `/dev/cu.usbmodemN` (where N is a number, for example 101).
+There should be a device named `/dev/cu.usbmodemN` (where N is a number, for example 101).
 This is the device path that might need to be passed as `--port` when running the client app.

-You can verify that the OS has found and enumerated the USB stick by
+You can verify that the OS has found and enumerated the TKey by
 running:

 ```